cilynx/cilynx.github.io/_posts/2020-06-30-kurzweil_k1000_keyboard_musician's_guide.md

 **A, B, C** -- These buttons select the K1000's Program Memory Banks.
 See [Exploring Programs](#exploring-programs).

-**Numeric Buttons** -- These buttons select locations in the PRogram Memory Banks.
+**Numeric Buttons** -- These buttons select locations in the Program Memory Banks.
 In conjunction with ENTER, they also may be used to access Programs directly by number.

 **ENTER** -- Used with the numeric buttons, this button allows access to Programs without using the PROGRAM button to scroll through long lists.

-**STORE** -- This button store Programs to the Program Memory Banks for quick access in performance.
+**STORE** -- This button stores Programs to the Program Memory Banks for quick access in performance.

-#### AC Power

-#### Exploring Programs

-#### Disabling & Deassigning Channels